Have you found yourself in the unfortunate position of suspecting or confirming nursing home neglect against your loved one?

 It’s estimated that over 20% of residents experience neglect at least once each year, but according to the Nursing Home Abuse Center only 1 in every 57 cases is reported.

 There is never an excuse for nursing home neglect or abuse.
 But a care plan can be a key document in presenting and proving neglect or abuse for those who are pursuing a legal claim against a nursing home.

-Read on to learn more about why nursing home neglect happens in Arizona, and what you can do if you are worried about a loved one’s standard of care.
+Read on to learn more about why nursing home neglect happens in Arizona, despite care plans, and what you can do if you are worried about a loved one’s standard of care.